gouthamve/hardcover-book-embed/README.md

 # Hardcover Book Embed

+**Note**: Built with Claude Code.
+AI wrote like 95% of the code, including this file.

 An embeddable HTML component that displays currently reading or last read books from any Hardcover user, with a Go backend for API proxying and caching.

 ## Features